HSBC UK Bank Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-FAQs for the HSBC Solicitor Panel from members of the public
+HSBC Conveyancing Panel : Questions and Answers from members of the public

 I am selling my house.
 Does my solicitor have to be on the HSBC conveyancing panel in order to deal with paying off my mortgage?